 ID&V (Identification and Verification) – What do we mean by it?

-How stringent this process is will depend on the nature between caller and organisation.
+How stringent this process is will depend on the nature between the caller and the organisation.
 For instance, a caller who wants to transact with their bank will need to provide more ID&V data points than someone asking the price of a new electrical product.

 In both examples, this repeatable process takes up valuable agent time.
 A lengthy manual Identification and Verification process only serves to increase Average Handle Time (AHT).